 So we met again on video in a moment of despair.
 Was I mistaking my willingness for ability?
-That’s when he suggested, “How about we put this one on hold and do an alphabet book?”
-I was totally relieved.
+He suggested, “How about we put this one on hold and do an alphabet book?”
+I was relieved.
 I was getting nowhere with the bees and needed a way out.
-Removing a storyline, simplifying character development, and shifting from animate to inanimate subjects paved the way for something totally unexpected.
+Removing a storyline, simplifying character development, and shifting from animate to inanimate subjects paved the way for something unexpected.

-Both he as a writer and I as an illustrator got to collaborate in real-time and develop the whole thing from scratch.
-Drawing on the now decades of health and wellness practices we had between us, and some inspiration from a previous prototypes, Cucumber Zoo, and a school garden project, we landed on Peculiar Produce – The Alphabet Book.
-This book would be about health, wellness, body image, and diversity awareness all at the same time.
+Both he, as a writer, and I, as an illustrator, got to collaborate in real time and develop the whole thing from scratch.
+Drawing on the now decades of health and wellness practices we had between us and some inspiration from previous prototypes, Cucumber Zoo, and a school garden project, we landed on Peculiar Produce – The Alphabet Book.
+This book would be about health, wellness, body image, and diversity awareness simultaneously.
 Once we’d landed on that, the evolution came quickly.

-By May we’d published.
-Peculiar Produce was a great formula for us to get our collaboration going and dip our toes in the business end of producing art together.
+By May, we’d published.
+Peculiar Produce was a great formula to get our collaboration going and dip our toes in the business end of producing art together.
 With sales growing in many countries and now offering packages to schools everywhere, we’re both excited to see this grow.
-Hopefully soon, the bees will come back on the drawing board.
-It’s the time!
+Hopefully, soon, the bees will come back to the drawing board.
+It’s time!